stbmaster97-cmyk/VDeck-for-Aitum-Suite/README.md

-# Unofficial-Virtual-StreamDeck-for-Aitum-Suite
+# VDeck for Aitum Suite

+This has no relation to the Aitum team; it's an unofficial code.
-HTML Get All Custom Canvas and Outputs with Websocket.
+HTML Virtual deck Get All Custom Canvas and Outputs with Websocket.

 <img width="1626" height="597" alt="image" src="https://github.com/user-attachments/assets/c84292ca-f3fb-4856-a00b-c3a04ca5643f" />

 **Hybrid Control:** Manage Main OBS (Stream, Rec, Replay) and Aitum Suite scenes side-by-side in one unified interface.